DataCueCo/datacue-help/docs/dashboard/overview.md

 ---
 title: Overview
-summary: Sales performance of your e-commerce store
+summary: Sales performance of your e-commerce store.
 ---

 # Overview
 View your store sales performance

 ## Quick Start
-- Use the date picker on the top right to select the to and from dates to view overall results in
+- Filter by date: Use the date picker on the top right to select the to and from dates to view overall results in the specified range.
 - The 4 summary cards show you your store sales performance
     - Sales value
     - Number of orders